 In some machines, the wattage is given in the specification.
 This is based on the motors’ power, so you don’t have to take the trouble of calculating the usage.
 You can use this rating and the hours you use.

 Accurate calculation of power consumption is not possible with so many variables.
 The best way to get the correct power consumption is to buy a power meter and connect it to your treadmill.

 1. What Are the Benefits of a Motorized Treadmill?

 A motorized treadmill offers you a uniform speed, and this can make your workout easily measurable.
 Such models also have different settings that you can use for improving the difficulty levels.

-Varying the speeds of belt movement makes exercising more exciting and helps to achieve your objectives quickly.
-A manual treadmill needs you to initially push the belt with more strength that can cause strain on your joints.
+Varying the speeds of belt movement makes exercising more exciting and help to achieve your objectives quickly.
+A manual treadmill needs you to initially push the belt with more strength which can cause strain on your joints.
 Motorized machines also have better features.